-Proof of stake is an alternative consensus algorithm that rival’s Bitcoin’s proof of work.
-Unlike mining, which requires massive electrical power to validate transactions, staking is an eco-friendly process.
+Proof-of-stake (PoS) is an alternative consensus algorithm to Bitcoin’s proof-of-work (PoW).
+Unlike mining, which requires massive electrical power to validate transactions, staking is a more eco-friendly process.

 Popular coins to stake:

-But by and large, staking is cheaper than mining.
-It’s also a less risky investment since if it doesn’t work out, you could always sell back your coins or wait for its price to rise.
-Selling hardware equipment is less cost-effective, and their value drops when newer hardware is introduced in the market.
+Overall, staking is still cheaper than mining.
+It’s also considered to be a less risky investment if things don’t work out as you can always sell your coins back, or wait for their value to rise.

 How to Stake Coins